I get a lot of email.

 Support Our Troops

-This nonprofit sends care packages filled with donations from supporters to those who are in harm’s way.
+This nonprofit sends military care packages filled with donations from supporters to those who are in harm’s way.
 You can learn more about their program and submit the name of a loved one here.
 (Please note that their website asks you to use the “Contact Us” form to begin the submission process.)

 Operation We Care